 - Monthly Costs: Monthly costs are set by the vendor based on current market demand.
 This is usually a month-to-month agreement, which gives you the flexibility to discontinue service as needed.
 But remember, no-contract goes both ways - pricing or terms can change at anytime.
 Some may offer a prepaid quarterly or annual option - but there's typically no refund should the vendor lose their plan before your prepaid term is up.

 - Tiered Plans / Fair Use Policy / Soft Data Caps: Some vendors may have data caps put in place to prevent excessive data use, or sell high-cap plans by tiered data caps.
 Some clearly state these, some put them into the fine print of their terms of service and some may not disclose them until you hit the cap.
 These caps may change without notice based on the vendor's experience with their carrier.
 If you hit the cap - you may get a warning, you may get terminated or you may experience extreme speed throttling.
 Reasonable usage could be anywhere between 50GB-2TB of usage a month - with 200-600GB more the norm.
 If you need more than that, consider multiple plans.

 - Customer Support: You are not a direct customer of the carrier - any support issues must be handled by your vendor.
 Some may offer great service, and some may be quite lacking.
 Some issues may be way beyond their control.

 - Price Differences: The plans used behind the scenes can vary a great deal.
-Some may be legit bulk purchase agreements with the carriers and some may be reselling high priority corporate or non-profit plans against terms of service.
+Some may be legit bulk purchase agreements via a master agent and some may be reselling high priority corporate or non-profit plans against terms of service.
 Some plans may be postpaid, some may be prepaid or even prepaid brands.
 The vendors don't tend to make this information known upfront.
 A vendor's stock may change over time based on what they can acquire.

 Sprint is now part of T-Mobile, as per the merger that closed on April 1, 2020.